Pinguinus alfrednewtoni: Description

 Pinguinus alfrednewtoni was a large species of auk and among the largest members of its family.
 The ulna of this bird is massive, but can be distinguished from the distantly related, also flightless members of Mancallinae by being proportionally longer.
 The fact that the ulna is shorter than the femur allows it to be identified as a species of Pinguinus.
 However, there are enough differences to clearly separate it from Pinguinus impennis.
 Notably, the ulna isn't as compressed as in the more recent form and shows a greater curvature to its shaft, while both the external and internal cotyla are wider in proximal view.
 The distal tendinal groove runs almost perpendicular to the shaft of the bone at a 70° angle, whereas the same element in the great auk runs at a 45° angle.
 Although this is among the more minor differences, it may still be significant for the animal's lifestyle.
 The same lack of compression observed in the ulna also applies to the humerus, which is likewise less flattened than in great auks.
 The proximal end of the humerus, as is the case in the ulna, is heavier and more rounded, while the distal end appears to be less rounded with thinner bone walls.
 The head of the femur, which fits into the hip joint, is smaller than in the more recent great auk.
 The tarsometatarsi, unlike the rest of the skeleton, are described as being longer and more gracile than those of the great auk.
 Overall, the proportions greatly resemble Pinguinus impennis, with the differences in the wing bones indicating that P. alfrednewtoni was a slightly less specialised animal compared to its Pleistocene relative.

 The fossil material of P. alfrednewtoni generally falls within the size range of the great auk, making it one of the biggest known auks.
 In 2001, Olson and Rasmussen wrote that P. alfrednewtoni was larger and heavier than the great auk, in part due to having heavier bones.
 However, a more recent study by N. A. Smith recovered P. alfrednewtoni as being slightly smaller than P. impennis.
 Smith lists the largest humerus and femur as being 101 mm and 71.1 mm long respectively, which is congruent with the largest specimens reported by Olson (1977) and Olson & Rasmussen (2001).
 Smith's calculations would indicate that P. alfrednewtoni reached a weight of 4.608 kg, compared to the 4.750 kg recovered for P. impennis.

 Phylogeny

-Pinguinus alfrednewtoni was the closest known relative of the great auk (P. impennis).
+A great auk (Pinguinus impennis), of which species P. impennis was the closest known relative.

 Although P. alfrednewtoni had been considered a sister taxon to the more recent great auk since its description in the 70s, it and many other extinct auks had not been included in phylogenetic analysis until 2011.
 The results derived from this analysis confirmed its placement in Pinguinus and relationship to the great auk.
 A later publication by Smith also followed this placement, the resulting phylogenetic tree is depicted below.